What is the Student Portal?

 What is the LMS?

-Learning Management System.
-Here you’ll find all of your course information relating to your online subjects.
-On the LMS you can access course materials, submit assignments, contact lecturer/tutor, view subject outlines and access a range of support tools.
+The Learning Management System (LMS) is where all of your learning takes place.
+On the LMS you can access course materials, submit assignments, contact lecturer/tutor, access a range of support tools and more.

 How do I access my Endeavour student email?